silnrsi/wstr/src/content/docs/scrlang/unicode/chis-unicode.md

 lastUpdated: 2025-10-06
 ---

-The Chisoi script has been accepted for encoding in a future version of the Unicode Standard..
+The Chisoi script has been accepted for encoding in a future version of the Unicode Standard.
 The script has a provisional allocation at U+16D80..U+16DAF in the [Roadmap to the SMP](http://www.unicode.org/roadmaps/smp/) for the Unicode Standard.

 ## Blocks